piyushram612/AccuQuery/README.md

 ## 🙌 Closing Note
 AccuQuery AI is not just a chatbot — it is a **workspace for decisions**, transforming background screening into a smarter, faster, and more human process.
-Built with ❤️ during the Accurate Background Hackathon.
+Built with ❤️ during the Accurate Background Code with Cognition Hackathon.